bkniffler/hasura-camelize/README.md

 - _optional_ include=string[]: Only change the tables specified
 - _optional_ _new_ relations: relation names to be renamed
 - _optional_ _new_ pgMaterializedViews: Rename postgresql materialized views/columns also
+- _optional_ _new_ pattern: Renaming pattern, default will result in names e.g. 'usersInsert', 'invert' results in e.g. 'insertUsers'

 ## From code